Skip to main content

 Common mistakes when making pancakes

-Pancakes are quickly made and contain only a few ingredients.
+As you can see, pancakes are quick to make and contain only a few ingredients.
 However, you can still make some mistakes during preparation, some of which will make your pancakes inedible.
-In this chapter, we have summarized four common mistakes for you.
+In this section, we have summarized four common mistakes for you.

 Wrong Pan

 In order for you to bake the perfect pancake, the choice of cookware plays a very important role.
 Ceramic or Teflon pans are the most suitable.
 In addition, you can also use cast iron pans with a patina as a non-stick coating.
-With uncoated pans, the risk is again higher that the batter sticks and your pancake cracks.
+With uncoated pans, the risk is again higher that the butter burns, the batter sticks, and your pancake cracks.

 Hard Pancakes